-Here at CSU, what we do is have dogs start on exercises at their 2-week post-operative appointment and they do very specific exercises to strengthen their wrists.
+Here at CSU, what we do is have dogs start on exercises at their 2-week post-operative appointment.
+They do very specific exercises to strengthen their wrists.

-For example, they would place their front paws up on a box and then we’d have them do a dog push-up or lower their nose down to the box and then back up so their strengthening the muscles in their wrists.
+For example, they would place their front paws up on a box.
+Then we’d have them do a dog push-up or lower their nose down to the box and then back up so their strengthening the muscles in their wrists.

 Rear Leg Tripawd Injury Prevention